bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/policies.md

 class.

+### Late policy

+Quizzes and assignments  submitted past the posted deadline will be accepted but  will incur a penalty of .4% per hour (9.6% per day), which will be automatically applied in Canvas.
+This is to encourage you to keep up with the class material and assignments.
+Most topics in this class build directly on prior topics, so it is critical not to fall behind!

-### Flex days and late policy
+### Flex days

-Assignments (and quizzes, if any) are due at the specified time so you need keep this in mind and plan accordingly.
 To provide some flexibility  you are allotted __three flex days__ for the semester, each of which may be used to submit an assignment or a quiz up to 24 hours late (up to 72 hours late if all three flex days are applied all at once).
 For a team assignment, applying a flex day